MARKET SNAPSHOT: Dow Heads For 4-day Win Streak Ahead Of Fed Minutes

 The shift in sentiment comes after better-than-expected data and Fed President Dudley's comments on Monday suggesting he would not rule out a rate hike for this year.

 Also on Wednesday, Chicago Fed President Charles Evans will sit down with reporters, including MarketWatch, to talk about the economy and monetary policy at 1 p.m.
-Eastern.
+Eastern Time.

-In other economic news, housing starts and building permits for July are due at 8:30 a.m.
-Eastern.
+In the latest economic data, housing starts fell 5.6% in July (http://www.marketwatch.com/story/housing-starts-stumble-in-july-as-new-home-construction-churns-gradually-higher-2017-08-16), compared with the year-ago period, and they were off 4.8% from June's pace.
+The results were worse than expected; however, new-home construction continues to grind slowly and steadily higher, supporting a gradually improving housing market.

 See:MarketWatch's economic calendar (http://www.marketwatch.com/economy-politics/calendars/economic)